KunalSharma3197/goldenCrown/README.txt

 1. The input is provided in the command line via path to the input.txt file
 2. GoldenCrownMain.java is the main class for the project.
 3. The input.txt file is parsed using FIleParser.java present in parser folder and returns the data as String.
+4. Kingdoms and their emblems are present in KingdomsAndEmblems.txt present in src/main/resources.
+   It is parsed using file parser.
-4. Pair is  a container to ease passing around a tuple of two objects defined in pair folder.
+5. Pair is  a container to ease passing around a tuple of two objects defined in pair folder.
-5. StringMapper is responsible for mapping the data parsed as String to a Data Structure which inturns allows us to process it.
+6. StringMapper is responsible for mapping the data parsed as String to a Data Structure which inturns allows us to process it.
-6. Solution class contains the necessary logic to process the data and generate the result.
+7. Solution class contains the necessary logic to process the data and generate the result.